Automattic/wp-calypso/packages/wp-checkout/README.md

 ### Header customization

 The "Complete your purchase" header at the top of the component could also be a customizable slot, so that it's possible to include a domain name there if the purchase includes one.

-### List update callback

-Depending on the implementation, the host page might find it challenging to resolve the differences between the old list and the new list when calling `onChangeItems`.
-In fact, since the only action the form does by itself (without host additions) is to remove items, we could remove the setter entirely and just have a `onDeleteItem` callback or something similar and leave everything else to the host page.